The Massachusetts Standard Purchase and Sale Agreement: A Comprehensive Guide

 It bears noting that sellers are required to disclose the presence of a septic system.
 Massachusetts law doesn’t require them to fix any system’s issues.
 However, there will be buyers who will request sellers to bring the system into compliance before they agree to purchase.

-Other Disclosures Massachusetts Requires
+Other Disclosures The State Requires

 Most prospective buyers will want to ensure that the home they’re about to purchase is a good investment.
 They don’t want unpleasant surprises, and it falls on the seller’s shoulders to assure them that they’re getting their money’s worth.